 In September 2015, the Company entered into a seven-year forward starting interest rate swap contract under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swap covers an initial notional amount of \$20,746 variable rate note at a fixed interest rate of 2.19%, with an effective date of February 29, 2016, and expires in February 2023.
+The swap covers an initial notional amount of \$20,746 variable rate note at a fixed interest rate of 2.19%, and expires in February 2023.
 This interest rate swap has been designated as a hedge since inception.